brimdata/super/book/src/formats/model.md

 ## Data Model

-BOOKDO: collection of strongly typed values instead of ordered sequence.
+TODO: collection of strongly typed values instead of ordered sequence.

 Super-structured data is defined as an ordered sequence of one or more typed data values.
 Each value's type is either a "primitive type", a "complex type", the "type type",